National Snow and Ice Data Center: Local and traditional knowledge

 A research project of the NSIDC is the Exchange For Local Observations and Knowledge of the Arctic or ELOKA.
 It is a collaborative international effort that was launched during the 2007–2009 International Polar Year.
 ELOKA facilitates the collection, preservation, exchange, and use of local observations and knowledge of the Arctic.
 Data management and user support are provided by ELOKA while it fosters collaboration between resident Arctic experts and visiting researchers.
 By working together, Arctic residents and researchers have made significant contributions to our understanding of the Arctic and recent changes to it.
 A key challenge of local and traditional knowledge (LTK) research and community-based monitoring is having an effective and appropriate means of recording, storing, and managing data and information.
 There is also the issue of finding an effective means of making such data available to Arctic residents and researchers, as well as other interested groups such as teachers, students, and decision makers.
 Without a network and data management system to support LTK and community-based research, a number of problems have arisen.
 ELOKA aims to fill this gap.

+Data

+In February 2025, data from the NSIDC showed total global sea ice extent to be at an all-time low.